 Sheldon was responsible for reporting Meredith to school officials in November 2011, but the incident with the giant bean bag is only one of seven charges he faced for actions taken against Pupil A and another student.

 A second teaching assistant, Ann Marie Croker, testified that she had frequently witnessed Meredith bullying Pupil A, and it made her “very uncomfortable.”
-She accused the teacher of making the boy sit in the classroom’s thinking chair for 10 to 15 minutes at a time for behavior that did not justify such punishment.
+She accused the teacher of making the boy sit in the classroom’s thinking chair for 10 to 15 minutes at a time for behaviour that did not justify such punishment.

 “He was very emotional and upset as he couldn’t understand what he had done wrong,” Croker said.
 She went on to explain that the thinking chair was not meant to be used as a form of punishment.
 It was intended to give children who had misbehaved time to reflect on their actions.